 Matthew Bevan and Richard Pryce are a team of British hackers who hacked into multiple military networks in 1996, including Griffiss Air Force Base, the Defense Information System Agency and the Korean Atomic Research Institute (KARI).
 Bevan (Kuji) and Pryce (Datastream Cowboy) have been accused of nearly starting a third world war after they dumped KARI research onto American military systems.
 Bevan claims he was looking to prove a UFO conspiracy theory, and according to the BBC, his case bears resemblance to that of Gary McKinnon.
 Malicious intent or not, Bevan and Pryce demonstrated that even military networks are vulnerable.

 Poulsen didn’t heed this warning and continued hacking.
 In 1988, Poulsen hacked a federal computer and dug into files pertaining to the deposed president of the Philippines, Ferdinand Marcos.
-Discovered by authorities, Poulsen went underground.
+When discovered by authorities, Poulsen went underground.
 While he was on the run, Poulsen kept busy, hacking government files and revealing secrets.
 According to his own website, in 1990, he hacked a radio station contest and ensured that he was the 102nd caller, winning a brand new Porsche, a vacation, and $20,000.

 James was arrested in 2000 and was sentenced to a six months house arrest and banned from recreational computer use.
 However, a probation violation caused him to serve six months in jail.
-Jonathan James became the youngest person to be convicted of violating cybercrime laws.
+Jonathan James became the youngest person to be convicted of violating cyber crime laws.
 In 2007, TJX, a department store, was hacked and many customer’s private information were compromised.
+Despite a lack of evidence, authorities suspect that James may have been involved.

-Authorities suspected James might be involved despite a lack of evidence.
-Johnathan James eventually killed himself by gunshot in 2008.
-According to the Daily Mail, James wrote in his suicide note, “I have no faith in the 'justice' system.
+In 2008, James committed suicide by gunshot.
+According to the Daily Mail, his suicide note stated, “I have no faith in the 'justice' system.
 Perhaps my actions today, and this letter, will send a stronger message to the public.
 Either way, I have lost control over this situation, and this is my only way to regain control.”